oismaelash/people-net-core-backend/README.md

 ## Features

+- Complete CRUD operations for people management
-- GET `/api/people` endpoint that returns 30 mocked people
+- GET `/api/people` endpoint that returns all people
+- GET `/api/people/{cpf}` endpoint to retrieve a specific person
+- POST `/api/people` endpoint to create a new person
+- PUT `/api/people/{cpf}` endpoint to update an existing person
+- DELETE `/api/people/{cpf}` endpoint to remove a person
 - In-Memory database with seeded data
 - Comprehensive unit tests
 - Swagger documentation